 White Water Paddling

 Paddling a kayak through fast moving and challenging water is a blast.
-MPC can help beginners who want to master white water paddling skills and intermediate paddlers looking to progress.
-We visit local rivers when rains or irrigation releases deliver to paddle grade 1-3 rapids.
-We’d love for more people to join in the fun.
+MPC helped beginners who wanted to master white water paddling skills and intermediate paddlers looking to progress.
+We visited local rivers when rains or irrigation releases deliver to paddle grade 1-3 rapids.

 Gettin' the Gang back together…